 When constructing similarity metrics, it is crucial to ensure that each term receives a weight proportional to its importance in capturing a document's content.
 TF vectors give more weight to terms with a higher document frequency.
 However, terms that are very common across all documents receive more weight regardless of their ability to capture the content of a given document.
-For example, holding term frequency fixed, terms such as "Programming" or "Animals" - very common among Computer Science and Biology syllabi, respectively - are usually less informative of content than terms such as "Natural Language Processing" or "CRISPR."20
+For example, holding term frequency fixed, terms such as "Programming" or "Animals"-very common among Computer Science and Biology syllabi, respectively-are usually less informative of content than terms such as "Natural Language Processing" or "CRISPR."
+16

-To this purpose, we use a leading approach in the text analysis literature called "term-frequencyinverse-document-frequency" (TFIDF, Kelly et al., 2021).
+To this purpose, we use a leading approach in the text analysis literature called "term-frequency-inverse-document-frequency" (TFIDF, Kelly et al., 2021).
 This approach assigns each term a weight inversely proportional to the frequency of the term across all documents, underweighting terms that are not diagnostic of a document's content.
 We implement this approach by constructing an inverse-document frequency vector IDF (of length |W|) with elements defined as

-19We have also used the list of all terms that have an English Wikipedia webpage as of 2019.
+15We have also used the list of all terms that have an English Wikipedia webpage as of 2019.
 Our results are robust to this choice.

-20Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR) is a family of DNA sequences found in the genomes of prokaryotic organisms such as bacteria and archaea.
+16Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR) is a family of DNA sequences found in the genomes of prokaryotic organisms such as bacteria and archaea.
 The term also refers to a recent technology that can be used to edit genes.

-$$IDF_w \equiv \ln\left(\frac{|D|}{\sum{n\in D}\mathbb{1}(c{nw}>0)}\right),$$ where D is the set of all documents (syllabi and articles).
+$$IDF_w \equiv \ln\left(\frac{|D|}{\sum{n \in D} \mathbb{1}(c{nw} > 0)}\right),$$ where D is the set of all documents (syllabi and articles).
 The denominator in parentheses is the total number of documents that contain word w.
 IDF_w is thus the inverse of the share of all documents containing word w.
 Using IDF, we can then transform TF_d into a term-frequency-inverse-document-frequency vector $TFIDF_d$, with elements equal to

-$$TFIDF{dw} = TF{dw} \times IDF{w}.$$ (1)
+$$TFIDF{dw} = TF{dw} \times IDF{w}.
+(1)$$

-Accounting for Changes in Term Relevance Over Time The weighting approach described so far calculates the relative importance of each term for a given document pooling together documents published in different years.
+Accounting for changes in term relevance over time The TFIDF approach calculates the relative importance of each term for a given document pooling together documents published in different years.
 This is not ideal for our analysis, because we are interested in the novelty of the content of a syllabus d relative to research published in the years prior to d.
-Consider, for example, course CS229 at Stanford University, taught by Andrew Ng in the early 2000s and one of the first that entirely focused on Machine Learning.
-This term has become very popular in later years, so its frequency across all documents is very high and its IDF_w very low.
-Pooling together documents from different years would thus result in a very low $TFIDF{dw}$ for the term "machine learning" in the course's syllabus.
-Not accounting for changes in term frequency over time would then lead us to severely mischaracterize the course's path-breaking content.
+Consider, for example, course CS229 at Stanford University, taught by Andrew Ng in the early 2000s and one of the first that entirely focused on $Machine\ Learning$.
+The term "machine learning" term has become very popular in later years, so its frequency across all documents is very high and its IDF_w very low.
+Pooling together documents from different years would thus result in a very low $TFIDF{dw}$ for the term "machine learning" in the course's syllabus, failing to recognize the course's novelty as of early 2000s.
+Generally, not accounting for changes in term frequency over time would lead us to severely mischaracterize a course's path-breaking content.